susanaviruglio/we-love-reading/README.md

     return render_template("signin.html")

-Even though I had this code, I found it hard to understand the next steps, so I found support from another student in Slack.
-He helped me to understand that I should I have imported:
+Even though I had the code, I found it challenging to grasp the next steps.
+Fortunately, I sought support from another student in Slack.
+They helped me understand that I should import the following:
 "from werkzeug.security import generate_password_hash, check_password_hash ", we used it to protect the password from other users.

 **Adding information to a table**